open-feature/ruby-sdk-contrib/providers/openfeature-flagd-provider/README.md

 ## Usage

-The `OpenFeature::FlagD` supports multiple configuration options that determine now the SDK communicates with flagd.
+The `OpenFeature::FlagD` supports multiple configuration options that dictate how the SDK communicates with flagd.
 Options can be defined in the constructor or as environment variables, with constructor options having the highest precedence.

 ### Available options